Rosemary-Lemon Gin Fizz

 If you do a dance like Tom Cruise a la Cocktail while you shake up the egg whites, it makes it 50% less less tedious, and 100% more entertaining.

-What you’ll need to make this Gin Fizz
+What you’ll need to make my favorite Gin Cocktail recipe

 - 1 egg white